-The Northeastern University School of Law and the D’Amore-McKim School of Business offer a dual-degree pathway between the Juris Doctor and Master of Science in Accounting and Business Administration programs.
-Our robust program positions students without a previous accounting background to operate effectively in specialized fields such as taxation law, corporate finance, or mergers and acquisitions.
-Successful students will gain not only advanced legal expertise but the fundamental, yet future-forward accounting and business knowledge students need to succeed.
+The Northeastern University School of Law and the D’Amore-McKim School of Business offer a combined degree that results in a Juris Doctor and Master of Science in Accounting and Business Administration.
+Students without a previous accounting background study how to operate effectively in specialized fields such as taxation law, corporate finance, or mergers and acquisitions.
+Students have an opportunity to gain advanced legal expertise alongside future-forward accounting and business knowledge.

-Students pursuing the dual degree will be able to enroll in 12 semester hours from the accounting and business administration curriculum that will also count toward the law curriculum.
+Students concurrently pursue the two degrees and may count 12 semester hours of nonlaw coursework from the accounting and business administration curriculum toward the law curriculum.
 The corporate residency at an accounting firm may fulfill the requirement for the third co-op required for the law curriculum.
-Students are encouraged to consult with their law advisor as they plan their course schedule.
+Students are encouraged to consult their law advisor to select accounting and business classes that satisfy JD requirements.